yasinn97/Focusrite--techTest/README.md

 # Focusrite--techTest

-To run code, clone this repository and open up in a IDE.
-Open a terminal (make sure you are in the Focusrite--techTest directory) and paste the following:
+To run code, clone this repository and open up in a terminal or IDE.
+Once in the terminal (make sure you are in the Focusrite--techTest directory) and paste the following:

   for part 1: